Kickstarter Program for Community College Hispanic Serving Institutions

 Email Interest to Participate:

 Full Application Due Date:

-Science Foundation Arizona (SFAz) issued this Call for Applications to Community College HSIs from California, Arizona, New Mexico, Texas, and Florida to participate in an intensive, comprehensive technical assistance program designed for this 3-year grant period to prepare and position them to compete successfully for federal funds focused on student recruitment and retention in STEM fields.
+The Science Foundation Arizona (SFAz) Center for STEM at Arizona State University (ASU) issued this Call for Applications to Community College HSIs within the United States to participate in an intensive, comprehensive technical assistance program to prepare and position them to compete successfully for federal funds focused on student recruitment and retention in STEM fields.

 Call for Applications

 Download the Webinar Slides

 - Applicants must be designated (with at least 25% Hispanic student enrollment) Hispanic Serving Institutions (HSIs) within the United States.

 - The HSI must be a 2-yr institution or Community College.

 - It is strongly preferred that Applicants have active or recent (within last 5 years) Title V (or Title III HSI STEM) funding that pertains to: (a) recruiting and retaining students in STEM, (b) updating and streamlining STEM courses and degree/certification attainment and/or (c) expanding federal funding competitiveness.
 Newly designated HSIs (within the past 12 months) or other HSIs without a Title V (or Title III) grant, must show they have sought a Federal Grant in the five years preceding the KickStarter application deadline, have foundational infrastructure that supports STEM related programs already underway, and have the ability to pursue federal grant funding in support of STEM educational research.